 If you call our team for a free assessment of your claim, they’ll consider any evidence you’ve gathered during your call.

 If you decide to take action after being injured at work, you’ll have a 3-year time limit.
-In claims relating to a fall in the workplace, this will usually begin on the date of your accident.
+In claims relating to falls in the workplace, this will usually begin on the date of your accident.
 It’s best to begin your claim as soon as you can to make it easier to secure evidence to support your case.

 The time it will take for your claim to be finalised will vary.
 Where liability is admitted at the start of your claim, you might be compensated in a matter of a few months or so if you’ve fully recovered from your injuries.
 For more complex cases, claims can take more than a year.
 However, if you’re suffering financially because of your injuries, your solicitor might be able to secure interim payments from your employer before your claim is finalised.